MPSY Prospective Students

 What is the application process?

-Interested candidates must fill out the Brenau University graduate application form (click here) as well as the Clinical Counseling Psychology application form (click here).
-All transcripts should be sent directly to Office of Graduate Admissions, 500 Washington Street SE, Gainesville GA 30501.
-We require two (2) letters of recommendation that should be sent to Graduate Admissions (click here for recommendation form).
+Interested candidates must fill out the Brenau University graduate application form (click here) as well as the Clinical Counseling Psychology supplemental application form (click here).
+All transcripts should be sent directly to Brenau University Office of Admissions, 500 Washington Street SE, Gainesville GA 30501.
+Electronic copies can be emailed to firstname.lastname@example.org.
+Please keep copies of all materials sent to Brenau University.
+We require two (2) letters of recommendation that should be sent to Admissions (click here for recommendation form).
 Applicants need to take the standard GRE and have the official scores forwarded to Brenau’s Admissions office.
 Applicants should submit a writing sample that consists of a 2-3 page essay on “How Brenau University’s Clinical Counseling Psychology Program Will Be a Good Fit for My Career Interests.”
 All qualifying candidates who complete the application process will be interviewed by two faculty members.

 The application deadline for fall classes is March 1st.
 The spring cohort begins in January with an application deadline of October 1st.